blenback/quarto-eth-phd-thesis/README.md

 Here is the example produced by the template for you to view: [Example PDF](_book/quarto-eth-phd-thesis.pdf)

+I have also produced this README as a [webpage](https://blenback.github.io/quarto-eth-phd-thesis.html) for easier reading.

 ## 📄 Features

 -   The ability to add a cover page using the [`quarto_titlepages`](https://nmfs-opensci.github.io/quarto_titlepages/) extension